kp7662/proxy-server/README.md

 4 **Running Cache with LRU**: If you want to test cachelru.go, you can switch it with cache_without_lru.go.
 Also, for cachelru.go if you restart the proxy, you should delete the cached folder as well, the reason is explained in the write-up

 5 **Accessing Blocked Sites**: You may try to access blocked websites specified in the blocked-domains.txt.
 The correct output should show “forbidden content.”
-Test this feature with this blocked HTTP site with our proxy server like: [gov.bg] (https://gov.bg/), or choose others that match the ones specified in blocked-domains.txt
+Test this feature with this blocked HTTP site with our proxy server like: [gov.bg](https://gov.bg/), or choose others that match the ones specified in blocked-domains.txt

 If you run into any problems, please email Kok Wei Pua (kp7662@princeton.edu) or Aylin Hadzhieva (ah4068@princeton.edu) to explain the situations, and we will help you troubleshoot the errors.